CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server does not support the HTTP protocol version used in the request
+> Error class to indicate that the server doesn't support the HTTP protocol version used in the request.

 #### <a name="Carbon-HTTP-Errors-server-HTTPVersionNotSupportedError-Constructor" />Constructor